 Sustainability has passed the hype peak and is officially a big deal.
-Increasingly, brands implement certification programs and lists of substances (MRSLs) which are not allowed to be used uncontrollably by the suppliers in their production process.
+Increasingly, brands implement certification programs and lists of substances (MRSLs).
+These are not allowed to be used uncontrollably by the suppliers in their production process.
 Sometimes they have no choice, because of governmental regulations, but luckily, more and more brands simply want to practice what they preach.
 How does this development affect them and their suppliers?
 Should they look into Bluesign, Öko-Tex and ZDHC, or others and “try to catch them all”?
 Not if you ask us.
 We dare you to look beyond the MRSL and focus on something bigger.
 MRSLs are there for a reason: make sure you are too.

 The MRSL briefly explained

 The Manufacturing Restricted Substances List, known as MRSL, indicates which substances are restricted throughout the manufacturing process.
 These substances are harmful to people, animals or the environment in general.
 In the past, there was only the RSL (Restricted Substances List) which sets requirements for the final article to protect consumers.
 The MRSL was developed to set requirements for the production process to protect workers and the environment.
 Suppliers should make sure the chemicals they use should not contain the restricted substances in concentrations above the maximum MRSL limit.

 In comparison with the RSL, the MRSL dictates that the restricted substances in the final article should be below the maximum RSL limit.
 Let’s say you have a chemical input containing 100 ppm formaldehyde.
 The limit for the MRSL could be 150 ppm, but for the RSL this limit can easily be 16 ppm.
 If you use no more than 10% of the chemical input for the production of the textile article, you probably won’t exceed the RSL limit.

 At the bottom of this page, you can download our brochure to select your green products!